lsst-dm/dm_dev_guide/cpp/api-docs.rst

 The beginning of both header and source code files should include

-1. A formating hint for Emacs
+1. A formatting hint for Emacs

    .. code-block:: cpp